ldu3/ChromPolymerDB_tutorial/README.md

 <!-- GETTING STARTED -->
 ## Querying the Data

-- Our database provides two ways to query the Hi-C data and corresponding single-cell chromatin structures:
+- There are two ways to query the Hi-C data and corresponding single-cell chromatin structures:
   1. Based on the cell line name and genomic location.

      <img src="image/data_query_short.png" alt="data_query" title="data_query" width="1000" />